Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 HAPPY ANNIVERSARY TO US!

-September is a very special month as it marks the time that two sisters were united for the first time.
+September is a very special month as it marks the time that 2 sisters were united for the first time.

-In September 2011 after much help through the Alberta Post Adoption Registry, we spoke to each other for the first time.
+In September 2011 after much help through Alberta Records, Registry and Connections, we spoke to each other for the first time.
 It was overwhelming, amazing, scary and unbelievable all wrapped up together.
 There were many emotions and the culmination of 17 months of searching and encouragement through the Registry.
 An innocent email I received the previous year had asked the question, what ever happened to my sister?
 Since I grew up an only child, learning that I had a sister came as a shock was an understatement.
 During the next 17 months, I worked every day on some aspect of the search.
 People say I was tireless but to me it seemed just what anyone would do with such a gift.

 Adoption is such a multi-faceted topic and we have learned so much along the way.
 Our reunion has been one of joy, one of learning to trust the love and one of learning to BELIEVE!